-Directly in the heart of the Houston ghetto of the North Side and the South Side are various hoods that have an extensive background and produced a number H-Town legends with the likes of Acres Homes, Fifth Ward, South Park, and much more.
+Directly in the heart of the Houston ghetto of the North Side and the South Side are various hoods that have an extensive background that produced a number H-Town legends with Houston hoods like Acres Homes, Fifth Ward, South Park, and much more.

 Houston, Texas is a city that is divided between the North Side and South Side and has for long been influential to ‘hoods, communities, and societies across the nation, from the city’s lingo of “Sauce” to the laid-back culture within streets of the Houston ghetto.

 In one of the fast-growing cities in the country the city of Houston was originally much smaller with a bulk of the population living in the city’s wards and neighboring communities.
 As slavery came to an end, freed men and women of rural communities in East Texas began to relocate into the city of Houston as many occupied the 4th Ward, while a smaller percentage of others decided to reside in the city’s 3rd and 5th wards.

 Today, the population growth of the city has expanded the communities to consist of Houston hoods on every side of town, from the Northwest and Northeast to the Southeast and Southwest to the East Side.

 Houston Hoods Key: Green = Northwest | Blue = Northest | Red = Southeast | Black = Southwest | Yellow = East Side

 A trip to the South Side of Houston will lead one to witness the childhood homes of numerous Houston legends like Z-Ro of Mo City, Lil Keke of South Park and the legendary DJ Screw and the Screwed Up Click.